AlexStarlight03/AlexStarlight03/README.md

 -->

 <h3 align="left">About me :bowtie:</h3>
 🌱 I’m a Software Development student at Maisonneuve College.
-I studied C and C++ programming at 42 Quebec and I'm now the web developer for the bookstore La Maison Anglaise!
+I studied C and C++ programming at 42 Quebec and I'm now the web developer for the bookstore La Maison Anglaise and Un Coin du Monde!
 </p>

 ---